kiron-ang/snapmap/readme.txt

 I first narrowed my focus to Texas.
 By plotting the features "X" and "Y" with the D3 library, I noticed that, thanks to the large size of the dataset, the shape of Texas had formed.
 I removed three outliers with incorrect "X" and "Y" information that were outside the confines of Texas: Dime Box Grocery in Dime Box, TX; DOLLAR GENERAL 0353 in Madison, TX; and Dollar General 15022 in China, TX.

+Then, I concentrated on the graphic design of the page.
+I started with choosing Pantone's Color of the Year, "Mocha Mousse", as my foundation for the rest of the visual identity of my site.

 Thank you for your time and evaluation.

 Sincerely,